 Email Excerpt from Judge G:

-Another very destructive habit, which I have identified in my relationship, I refer to as “echoing”.
+A very destructive habit, which I have identified in my relationship, I refer to as “echoing”.
 This abusive habit is extremely destructive to a relationship, yet is a very effective tool, which the abuser uses to in conversation.
 This habit takes two distinct forms.
 The object is to feel whatever the partner feels whenever an “attack” is detected by the abuser.
 The scenario goes something like this:

 Partner: I don’t like what you said to me this morning.